StudyProject-NLI/NLInterface/docs/architecture/activities/SettingsActivity.md

 activated by navigating back to the Main Activity.
 The button is always labeled with the currently active setting so as not to have too much visual input.

+- *BARCODE SERVICE SETTINGS*: Toggles the Barcode Scanning Service "on" or "off".
+Changes will take effect when you change back into the Main Activity.

 ## Voice Commands
 - "GO TO [DESIRED ACTIVITY NAME]": Navigates to the desired activity.
 - "CHANGE THEME [THEME CHOICE]: Changes the theme to the theme choice.